 All regular graduate students are required to register every fall and spring semester and in summer semesters, when in residence, until certified for their degree.
 Occasionally, factors make it necessary for you to interrupt your studies for a short period of time.
-If you find yourself in one of these situations, you may request a leave of absence if you are in good academic standing and have written approval from your adviser, the department chair, and the Graduate Dean.
+If you find yourself in one of these situations, you may request a leave of absence if you are in good academic standing and have written approval from your advisor, the department chair, and the Dean of Graduate Studies.
 There is no established form for a leave request.
 The leave request may be a memo or letter on paper or in digital form (an email).
 The request must include an explanation for why the leave is needed, and a time frame (calendar) for your return to complete all remaining degree requirements.
 This should be routed to the Dean of Graduate Studies via the advisor and department chair with endorsements added by each.

 During your leave of absence, you do not have access to the staff (your advisor and committee members) or facilities of the institute, and it is assumed that you are not progressing towards your NMT graduate degree.
-Normally leaves are approved for one semester at a time and you should plan to request and justify a leave of absence for each additional semester away.
+Normally leaves are approved for one semester, but may be approved for up to one year.
 If you take a leave of absence, your assistantship will not necessarily be held for you.
 You should consult with your department and supervisor to discuss possible arrangements for support on your return.

-If a student does not register as required and no leave of absence is requested prior to non-enrollment or such an approved leave expires, the student will be removed from your graduate program for failure to enroll.
-After such failure to enroll, the student must apply for readmission to resume the graduate program.
+If a student does not register as required and no leave of absence is requested prior to non-enrollment or such an approved leave expires, the student will be removed from their graduate program for failure to enroll.
+After such failure to enroll, the student must apply for readmission to resume the graduate program and if readmitted will have to meet the requirements of the newest catalog for the program.